Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/hybrid-mode-setup.md

 >**Note:** Control Plane nodes cannot be used for proxying.

-## Step 3: Install and start Data Planes
+## Step 3: Install and Start Data Planes
 Now that the Control Plane is running, you can attach Data Plane nodes to it to start serving traffic.